TUDelft-CITG/MUDE/book/reliability-system/overview.md

 height: 400px
 name: sys-series-parallel-ex
 ---
 Example of series (top row) and parallel (bottom row) systems, illustrated with a chain and dike ring.
+Each component in the parallel case is itself a series system: links in the chain and dike segments in the dike ring.
 ```

 Systems are often schematized using a system diagram, as in {numref}`sys-series-parallel`.
 This also illustrates the function of a system as an input-output diagram, where one can considers the ability to travel from left to right on the figure.
 It is analagous to many scenarios involving flow: electricity ({numref}`sys-lightbulbs`), water in pipes or transportation routes.